 Parents generally tend to focus on providing the child with the right kind of education, the perfect school, and ensuring he learns the skills required to be a productive individual.
 However, there are rare times when a child’s social growth and compassionate behavior are put in focus as well.
 In today’s world, kindness is taking a backseat with most people preferring to be selfish and uncaring towards others.
 Here’s your chance to make the next generation better than us.

-Why are Random Acts of Kindness Important for Children?
+Why Are Random Acts of Kindness Important for Children?

 Many believe that being kind actually makes you naive and gullible, leading you to lose out to competition in life.
 But studies show otherwise.
-Kids who are kind to other children around them are more readily accepted by his classmates.
+Kids who are kind to other children around them are more readily accepted by their classmates.
 Everyone wants to be treated kindly and seeing someone as a kind person helps you form a bond with them.
 The instances of bullying, bunking school, and unfounded violence begin to fade away when the benefits of kindness start getting visible.
 The random acts of kindness help your child in understanding that a kind act should not be looked at as a deal or a trade.
 It should come from within, from the heart.

-Ways to Teach Your Child The Importance of Kindness
+Ways to Teach Your Child the Importance of Kindness

 1. Lead By Example

 The easiest way for your child to be a kind person is to see you be one.
 Children readily emulate various traits and habits of their parents.
 If you tend to behave rudely, your child will end up looking at the world from the same eyes.
 By behaving kindly with others, you set an example for your child to look up to and do the same in his life.

 A child’s world is pretty small inside his head.
 His school, friends, toys, and family.
 That’s pretty much everything for him.
 This is why the concept of understanding random acts of kindness dawns a little late on them.
 Talk to them about the world and the people living in it.
 Open their eyes to other individuals in the school, the many people in the streets you cross daily, and let them know why kindness is so important today.